 Revenue growth

-Another way to measure annual revenue growth would be to use total revenue as reported in the financial statements.
-Total revenue differs from ARR/MRR because it includes income from non-recurring sources (e.g., one-off professional services or lifetime subscriptions).
-This metric may not be accurate if the company has a significant share of non-recurring revenues.
+Another way to measure annual revenue growth is to use total revenue as reported in the financial statements.
+Unlike ARR/MRR, total revenue includes income from non-recurring sources (e.g. one-off professional services or lifetime subscriptions).
+However, this metric may not be accurate if a company has a significant share of non-recurring revenues.

 Profitability margin

-The argument for using FCF margin is that it provides a good picture of the company’s cash generation potential.
-Unlike EBITDA, free cash flow takes CAPEX into account, so capitalization of development costs is irrelevant.
-The inclusion of net working capital accounts for the fact that SaaS companies sell long-term subscriptions, receiving cash in advance and recognizing it as revenue over time.
+The argument for using FCF margin is that it provides insight into a company’s cash generation potential.
+Unlike EBITDA, free cash flow considers CAPEX, so capitalization of development costs is irrelevant.
+It also factors in net working capital, accounting for the fact that SaaS companies sell long-term subscriptions and recognize revenue over time, despite receiving cash in advance.

-There is no one correct answer to what profitability margin should be used, and for most SaaS and software companies these metrics will be similar, especially when using adjusted figures.
-The key is to decide on a method that is most relevant for your business/industry and to compare metrics consistently.
+There’s no right answer when it comes to which profitability margin to use.
+For most SaaS and software companies, these metrics will yield similar results, especially when using adjusted figures.
+The key is to decide on the most relevant method for your business/industry and compare metrics consistently.

 When to use the Rule of 40?